qd-qd/sdk-tutorials/onboarding/chapter-3/2-section-2.md

 * Update the hash of the containing block.
 * Do the same for all subsequent blocks.

 This is theoretically possible in a Proof-of-Work (PoW) network, but in practice requires the malicious nodes to harness more processing power than the honest nodes.
 A node will almost certainly end up connecting to an honest node during its life.
 This honest node would tell the deceived node a different truth from that of the malicious nodes, after which the new node would need to make a decision.
-It will always decide to go with the **longest or more difficult fork**.
+It will always decide to go with the **longest fork**.

 It is said that the blockchain is **immutable** because of the practical difficulty to include new or change old data.

 ## Block creation and finality

 **Finality** refers to _the guarantee that transactions, blocks, and ultimately the state of the ledger cannot be altered, reversed, or manipulated after a block is validated and becomes part of the chain_.
-In practice, network latency influences finality.
+In practice network latency influences finality, in conjunction with the choice of consensus algorithm.
 Therefore, finality is used to indicate the amount of time you have to wait to consider a transaction to have become immutable.

 Finality is an essential feature of blockchains.
 Without it, a blockchain network cannot serve properly as a network for assets with value, payment, or an immutable ledger.
 However, most blockchain protocols only have **probabilistic (transaction) finality** – transactions are not automatically or *instantly* final, but become more final over time as more blocks are confirmed.

-The amount of time it takes a blockchain network to confirm a transaction (latency) determines the nature of the chain's finality rate.
+The amount of time it takes a blockchain network to confirm a transaction determines the nature of the chain's finality rate.
 There are different **types of finality** in blockchains, depending on the underlying consensus mechanism a protocol relies on.

 <Accordion :items="
     [